-- The Initiative requires tourism organizations to make a set of concrete and actionable commitments by 2025:
+The Global Tourism Plastics Initiative requires tourism organizations to make a set of concrete and actionable commitments by 2025:

-- Eliminate problematic or unnecessary plastic packaging and items by 2025;
+- Eliminate problematic or unnecessary plastic packaging and items;

-- Take action to move from single-use to reuse models or reusable alternatives by 2025;
+- Take action to move from single-use to reuse models or reusable alternatives;

 - Take action to increase the amount of recycled content across all plastic packaging and items used;

-- Commit to collaborate and invest to increase the recycling and composting rates for plastics;
+- Collaborate and invest to increase the recycling and composting rates for plastics; and

 - Report publicly and annually on progress made towards these targets.

 How to become part of the Initiative: Apply now!